garysheng/truth-management/README.md

 - **[Empower Your Truth Manager](principles/empower-your-truth-manager.md)** - Truth management requires real authority to enforce organizational coherence
 - **[Make Every File Count](principles/make-every-file-count.md)** - Every document must actively support right action with minimal noise
 - **[Protect Your Truth](principles/protect-your-truth.md)** - Match security controls to sensitivity levels—your strategic thinking is your competitive advantage
+- **[Make Your Company Refactorable](principles/make-your-company-refactorable.md)** - Can you grep and edit your entire company OS with an agent call?
+If not—why?

 ### **[Processes](processes/)**
 Systematic workflows for implementing truth management:
 - **[Start Your Company Bible](processes/start-your-company-bible.md)** - Build comprehensive documentation that captures your organization's "way" through detailed success and failure stories
 - **[Podcast-Artifact-Influence Flywheel](processes/podcast-artifact-influence-flywheel.md)** - Transform strategic conversations into reusable organizational artifacts while growing influence
+- **[Migrate to Refactorable Systems](processes/migrate-to-refactorable-systems.md)** - Move from siloed tools to grep-able, version-controlled formats AI agents can work with directly

 ### **[Prompts](prompts/)**
 Templates and guidance for creating truth management systems: